leapmotion/LeapMotionCoreAssets/Assets/LeapMotion/readme.txt

   become part of the hand.
 Keep in mind that you shouldn't have Colliders in the Hand Graphics Model because it doesn't get updated on the Physics loop.

+Tools:
+  If you want to use tools, you can drop a ToolModel object into the HandController's ToolModel parameter.
+There are currently two tools shipped with these assets: a flash light and a low fidelity spatula but there will be more in the future.
+Please send in any requests.

+Interaction Utilities:
+  We are developing a more complex system to manipulate objects.
+It is currently in an alpha state so may be unstable and may not be comptabile with current features.

 Head Mounted Displays:
   If you want to track your hands from a head mounted display, you can place the HandController prefab as a child of the main camera facing forward.